Can My Baby Have Salt?

 What Type of Salt is Best?

 Hopefully some of your questions and fears around giving your baby sodium have been put to rest.
 The bottom line is: there is not enough research behind the recommendation to restrict baby’s sodium intake.
 In addition, the research that has been used to support this recommendation is extremely flawed.
-A narrative review of all evidence surrounding recommending no added salt for babies revealed there is no significant evidence to support the claim (6).
+The 2023 NIH review of all evidence surrounding recommending no added salt for babies revealed there is no significant evidence to support the claim (10).

 If you’re gearing up for solids or you already started offering bites, this one is for you: